 CanSkate is Canada's flagship learn-to-skate program and is one of the most sought-after skating programs in Canada.
 The program is for beginners of any age and teaches fundamental movements and basic skills including forward and backward skating, stopping and turning.
 The focus is on fun, participation as well as basic skill development.
 The CanSkate program provides an excellent foundation for all skating sports including figure skating, hockey, ringette, speed skating as well as recreational skating.
-Lessons are given in a group format and are led by our certified professional coaches and are assisted by trained Program Assistants who are volunteers.
+Lessons are given in a group format and are led by our certified professional coaches and are assisted by trained Program Assistants, who are volunteers.

-PreCanSkate is our introductory skating program for children 3-4 years old who have little or no skating experience.
-Basic skill development focuses on balance, falling down and getting up unassisted, moving forward and backward, jumping on the spot, building confidence and most importantly having fun!
+PreCanSkate is our introductory skating program for children who have little or no skating experience.
+Basic skill development focuses on balance, falling down and getting up unassisted, moving forward and backward, jumping on the spot, building confidence and, most importantly, having fun!
 Lessons are offered once a week for 30 minutes.
+New for 2022 - the Club is offering an additional Pre-CanSkate session on Wednesdays.

-CanSkate is designed for children 5 years and older.
+CanSkate is designed for children with some skating experience.
 Participants earn ribbons and badges as skills are mastered.
 The CanSkate learning environment is enhanced through fun, music, and colourful teaching aids and props along with praise and feedback from coaches.
-This unique intro-to-ice environment is designed to stimulate and maintain interest and enthusiase among skaters, allowing participants to gain the physical competency and confidence to remain active for life!
+This unique intro-to-ice environment is designed to stimulate and maintain interest and enthusiasm among skaters, allowing participants to gain the physical competency and confidence to remain active for life!
 Lessons are offered once a week for 1 hour.